 Vacation Bible School

-Each year Grace Church joins with United Presbyterian, Prince of Peace and St. James CME churches to plan and hold a week-long Vacation Bible School for children in Freeport and surrounding areas.
+Each year Grace Church joins with , Prince of Peace Lutheran Church and St. James CME churches to plan and hold a week-long Vacation Bible School for children in Freeport and surrounding areas.

-The Vestry are the legal representatives of Grace Church.
-Members are elected at the annual meeting in January and serve for one three-year term.
+The Vestry are the legal representatives of Grace Church, in accordance with Canons of the Episcopal Church.
+Members are elected from the parish at the annual meeting.
 The Vestry appoints a Parish Treasurer and Vestry Clerk.
 Vestry duties include:

 - Define and articulate the mission of the congregation.